Get insider access

 Bose vs Sennheiser

 Sennheiser offers a diverse line of headphones, including earbuds and over-ear headphones.
-Across the board, they tend not to have the same great noise cancelling performance as Bose headphones, meaning casual use options like the Sennheiser MOMENTUM 4 Wireless don't offer much over similar Bose headphones like the Bose QC45.
-However, they offer more budget-friendly options.
+Across the board, they tend not to have the same great noise cancelling performance as Bose headphones, meaning casual use options like the Sennheiser MOMENTUM 4 Wireless don't offer much over similar Bose headphones like the latest Bose QuietComfort line and the Bose 700.
+However, Sennheiser offers more budget-friendly options, often with more comprehensive sound enhancements like EQ.
 You may want to check out our article on the best Sennheiser headphones if you're looking for audiophile headphones with an open-back design and a neutral sound profile.

 Bose vs Apple

-Bose's earbuds and over-ears are competitors to Apple products like the AirPods Max Wireless and Apple AirPods Pro 2 Truly Wireless.
-Bose has an edge with noise cancellation, making their QuietComfort line a better option if that's a priority.
+Bose's earbuds and over-ears are competitors to Apple products like the AirPods Max Wireless and the Apple AirPods Pro (2nd Generation) Truly Wireless.
+The brands go toe-to-toe with noise cancellation, but Bose tends to offer better battery life, making their QuietComfort line a better option if that's a priority.
 Even though Bose headphones aren't the most customizable in most cases, they're more likely than Apple to have in-app features like an EQ and presets.
 However, they don't have Apple's sleek design or build quality and naturally lack iOS-specific features.
 Our article on Apple's best headphones has more info and picks.

 Bose vs Anker

 Overall, Bose makes well-rounded headphones that provide an unparalleled level of comfort.
-Many of their headphones also have very good noise cancelling and sound well-balanced.
-However, Bose tends to make comparatively expensive headphones that feel a little plasticky compared to other headphones in the same price range.
+Many of their headphones also have excellent noise cancelling and sound well-balanced.
+However, Bose tends to make expensive headphones that feel a little plasticky compared to other headphones in the same price range.
 Their over-ear lineup also leaks at higher volumes, which might not be ideal for all environments.

 Lineup

-Sport: Earbuds meant for sports and workouts without active noise cancelling, including open-back models (like the discontinued Bose Sport Open Earbuds Truly Wireless) meant to let you hear your surroundings.
+• Sport = Earbuds meant for sports and workouts without active noise cancelling, including open-back models (like the discontinued Bose Sport Open Earbuds Truly Wireless) that let you hear your surroundings.

 Recent Updates